-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2022
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2024

-The Trustees present their Annual Report together with the financial statements and Auditor's Report of Our Lady of Grace Catholic Academy Trust (the Trust or the Charitable Company) for the year from 1 September 2021 to 31 August 2022.
+The Trustees present their Annual Report together with the financial statements and Auditor's Report of Our Lady of Grace Catholic Academy Trust (the Trust or the Charitable Company) for the year from 1 September 2023 to 31 August 2024.
 The Annual Report serves the purposes of both a Trustees' Report, and a Directors' Report under company law.

-The Trust operates for pupils aged 2-11 and includes six Primary Academies in Newham, in London (the Schools or the Academies) as follows:
+The Trust operates for pupils aged 2-11 and includes seven Primary Academies in Newham, in London (the Schools or the Academies) as follows:

-- -St Antony's Catholic Primary School;
+- St Antony's Catholic Primary School;

-- -St Edward's Catholic Primary School;
+- St Edward's Catholic Primary School;

-- -St Francis' Catholic Primary School;
+- St Francis' Catholic Primary School;

-- -St Helen's Catholic Primary School;
+- St Helen's Catholic Primary School;

-- -St Joachim's Catholic Primary School; and
+- St Joachim's Catholic Primary School;

+- St Michaels' Catholic Primary School (joined 1st June 2024); and

-- -St Winefride's Catholic Primary School (Academy Converter on 1 April 2022).
+- St Winefride's Catholic Primary School.

-Our Academies have a combined pupil capacity of 2,355 (excluding part time places in nurseries and pre-school) and had a roll of 2,058 in the school census in January 2022 (2022 January census: 1,797 pupils on roll excluding the new converter Academy).
-The additional numbers on roll, 280 is accounted for by the children in pre-schools and nurseries.
+Our Academies have a combined pupil capacity of 2,520 as 31st August 2024 including St Michaels (excluding part time places in nurseries and pre-school) and had a roll of 2,510 in the school census in January 2024 (2023 January census: 2,064 pupils on roll).
+The additional numbers on roll, 255 is accounted for by the children in pre-schools and nurseries.